chihyi-lin/Emotion-Classification/Progress Report Wiki.md

 * Meeting completed and questions answered

 ## Plans for next week (fill at the end of each work week)
-* Complete the implementation of evalation
+* Complete the implementation of evaluation
 * Start baseline method

 ## Remarks